cloudFPGA/cFp_HelloKale/REG/README.md

 $root/REG/main.sh
 ```
 (e.g. as Jenkins build command).

+The `main.sh` script sets also all necessary cF-environment variables, like a `env/setenv.sh` script would do.

 If there are other scripts then the `main.sh` script present in this folder, it is expected that *they are called by `main.sh`*.